Personal Loans

 your loan will still be costing you money in 'real' terms and shorter periods are normally cheaper overall.

 If you're a full-time student you may be eligible for a Government student loan.
-These are a great deal, as far as borrowing goes, because you get a subsidised rate of interest linked to the rate of inflation (RPI).
+Students who started a course before 1 September 2012 pay interest at the lower of inflation (RPI) and 1% above

-The interest rate is the lower of the annual March Retail Price Index (RPI) and the base rate of several banks plus 1%.
+The inflation rate used is the annual March Retail Price Index (RPI).
 It normally applies from 1 September to 31 August each year.

 Tuition Fee LoanMaintenance Fee Loan

-Tuition fee loans cover up to the full amount you're charged for annual tuition fees, currently £3,375 a year.
+Tuition fee loans cover up to the full amount you're charged for annual tuition fees, currently up to £9,250 a year.
 It's paid directly to the college or

 university.